 If you've successfully downloaded and installed python, we need to test if everything is okay by running a simple hello world program.

 To write the program, you will need a text editor.
-In this tutorial series, you may use any text editor, but we recommend using a Sublime text editor.
-If you do not already have a sublime text editor, download, install, and set it up on your computer.
+In this tutorial series, you may use any text editor, but we recommend using Sublime text editor.
+If you do not already have sublime text editor, download, install, and set it up on your computer.

 Create a Hello World Program

 Create a folder on your computer desktop with the name sikademy-python-tutorials.

 Copy and paste the code below into a new page on the sublime editor and save it with the name tutorial.py.
-Ensure the file is saved in the sikademy-python-tutorials folder located you created earlier.
+Ensure the file is saved in the sikademy-python-tutorials folder you created earlier.

 Startup Command Prompt (for windows) or Terminal (for Mac and Linux).
 Using the command prompt or terminal, navigate to the "sikademy-python-tutorials" folder, and enter the following command: